ibm-cloud-docs/databases-for-postgresql/reference-security.md

 ## Data Resilience

 - Backups are included in the service.
 Backups reside in {{site.data.keyword.cloud_notm}} Object Storage and are also encrypted.
-- {{site.data.keyword.databases-for-postgresql}} is configured with replication, so the data exists with multiple copies and each copy resides on a different cluster and host.
+- {{site.data.keyword.databases-for-postgresql}} deployments are configured with replication, so the data exists with multiple copies and each copy resides on a different cluster and host.
 Where available, those clusters are also spread in different availability zones within the region where the service is deployed.

 ## SOC 2 Type 1 Certification